Axway/unified-catalog-integrations/axway-api-manager/README.md

    * Rename the action to CheckSubscription
    ![](./images/CheckSubscription.png)

-#### 7. Now similar to GetToken, we nee to take care of the errors.
-So we'll add a new action of type Switch
+#### 7. Now similar to `GetToken`, we need to take care of the errors.
+So we'll add a new action of type `Switch`

-For `On` value, we pick the status code for the CheckSubscription step.
+For `On` value, we pick the status code for the `CheckSubscription` step.
 [](./images/CheckSubscriptionSwitch.png)

-Update the switch step so it runs for errors in the CheckSubscription spec.
+Update the switch step so it runs for errors in the `CheckSubscription` spec.
 ![](./images/CheckSubscriptionsSwitchRunOnErros.png)

 We now have to check if the catalog item or subscriptions are not present in Amplify Central, so we check if the call return 404.